What is E-Verify?

 E-Verify is voluntary for most employers.
 However, E-Verify participation is mandatory for certain federal contractors, subcontractors, and employers in certain states.

 At least 20 states require the use of E-Verify for at least some public and/or private employers.
 It’s very important to be aware of state laws that mandate the use of E-Verify.
-For example, Pennsylvania requires use of E-Verify for all public works contractors and subcontractors.

 In addition, employers must enroll in E-Verify in order to employ F-1 students seeking an extension of their optional practical training (OPT) under the STEM-designated degree program.